Nahal Amud: History

-The source of the stream, Ramat Dalton, is located 800 meters above sea level.
+The source of the stream, Ramat Dalton ('Dalton Heights'; see Moshav Dalton), is located 800 meters above sea level.
 Its drainage basin includes the peaks of Mount Canaan (955 meters) and Mount Meron (1,204 meters) and flows south through eastern Galilee to the northwest part of the Sea of Galilee – a height of less than 200 meters below sea level.

 The stream is named after a pillar that rises high above ground and is located near a channel of the stream near Kibbutz Hukok.
 The gorge that forms the channel at this point holds many caves once inhabited by Homo heidelbergensis and later by Neanderthal Man such as the cave at Zuttiyeh and the Amud cave.
 They were the object of the first paleoanthropological excavations in Mandatory Palestine in 1925–1926.
 The caves contained hominin remains as well as Mousterian and Acheulean artifacts.

 Most of Nahal Amud (8923 dunams) was declared a nature reserve in 1972.